opf/openproject/doc/RUNNING_TESTS.md

 ### Cucumber

-NOTE: *We do not write new cucumber features.
+**Note:** *We do not write new cucumber features.
 The current plan is to move away from cucumber towards regular specs using Capybara.
 For the time being however, please keep the existing cucumber features green or write your feature specs in Capybara for any  code that is not already covered by cucumber.*